Top 10 Cards You Need for Your Virus Control Yu-Gi-Oh Deck

 Most monsters have higher ATK scores than DEF, so finding a suitable dark tribute with the 2000 or more DEF Full Force Virus requires may take some imagination.
 However, once you've paid its price, Full Force checks your opponent's hand, field, and all cards they draw, destroying any with 1500 or less DEF.

-Not only can this eliminate scores of monsters in one fell swoop (even the strongest monsters in terms of ATK often lag below 1500 DEF), it lets you peek at your opponent's hand and the next three cards they draw, making it difficult for them to surprise you since you should know what to expect.
+Not only can this eliminate scores of monsters in one fell swoop (even the strongest monsters in terms of ATK often lag below 1500 DEF), but it also lets you peek at your opponent's hand and the next three cards they draw, making it difficult for them to surprise you since you should know what to expect.
 Sadly, Full Force hasn't aged spectacularly; link monsters don't have DEF scores and are thus immune to its effect.
-Plus, they can't be used as tribute to activate Full Force, causing this virus to slightly lag behind its furious counterparts, but it remains an appreciated member for the Virus Control structure that's far from useless.
+Plus, they can't be used as a tribute to activate Full Force, causing this virus to slightly lag behind its furious counterparts, but it remains an appreciated member for the Virus Control structure that's far from useless.

 A card long forbidden, Sangan has become unbanned and now isn't even limited, meaning you're free to play as many as you wish in your deck.
 This fiend only wields a paltry 1000 ATK, but when sent to the graveyard from the field (whether destroyed or used as material), you get to add a monster with 1500 or less ATK from your deck to your hand; however, Sangan's new errata states you cannot activates cards that it searched for the rest of the turn.

-That's a negligble price to pay for Sangan's tempting ability, and with 1000 ATK and the dark attribute, Sangan makes excellent fodder for our upcoming Crush Card Virus.
-Utilizing this combo not only fulfill's Crush's tribute requirement but activates Sangan's search effect: two birds with one stone.
+That's a negligible price to pay for Sangan's tempting ability, and with 1000 ATK and the dark attribute, Sangan makes excellent fodder for our upcoming Crush Card Virus.
+Utilizing this combo not only fulfills Crush's tribute requirement but activates Sangan's search effect: two birds with one stone.
 Alternatively, you can employ the spellcaster "Witch of the Black Forest" to search monsters with 1500 or less DEF (instead of ATK), but her slightly higher battle stats won't work with Crush Card, so plan accordingly.

 6. Deck Devastation Virus